Finding broadband-only deals with no landline

 Although your broadband and home phone may feel like completely separate services to you, both require the same thing in order for you to use them - a working phone line at your house.

-This is why broadband providers expect you to pay line rental when you take a broadband package with them.
+This is why broadband providers include line rental when you take a broadband package with them.

 The only major exception to this is Virgin Media - which supplies broadband via its cable network so you can have broadband without needing to have a functioning phone line.
 That means if you live in an area covered by the Virgin Media network - currently about 50% of the UK - you can avoid paying for line rental.